njs-guy/glog/README.md

 so that Godot's debugger can properly show you where the warning or error was.

 If anyone knows a workaround or fix, please let me know because it's driving me crazy.

+## Building

+1. Clone this repo.
+Usually with `git clone https://github.com/njs-guy/glog.git`.
+2. Open the `project.godot` file in Godot 4.5.1.
+3. Run the test scene with the play button in the top right corner.